-At its discretion, the University may provide directory information in accordance with the provisions of the Act to include: student name, address, telephone number, e-mail address, dates of attendance, class, enrollment status, previous institution(s) attended, major field of study, awards, honors degree(s) conferred (including dates).
+At its At its discretion, the University may provide directory information in accordance with the Act to include: student name (including chosen first name) (address, telephone number, e-mail address, dates of attendance, class, enrollment status, previous institution(s) attended, major field of study, awards, honors, and degree(s) conferred (including dates).
 Students may withhold directory information by notifying the Registrar on the appropriate form.
-Request for non-disclosure will be honored by the University until the student acts to rescind the non-disclosure request.
+Request for nondisclosure will be honored by the University until the student acts to rescind the nondisclosure request.